Cycle Time

 Pull Request Breakdown

-To view the Pull Request breakdown of all the PRs analyzed in the selected time frame scroll down.
-Expand the Pull Request to find more data, such as commits, deploys, issues, and reviews associated with the PR, as well as the Lead Time of the Pull Request.
-There is also an option to ignore the PR so that it won't impact the Cycle Time.
+Scroll down to view the Pull Request breakdown for all PRs analyzed within the selected time frame.
+Expand a Pull Request to access more data, such as associated commits, deploys, issues, and reviews, along with the Pull Request's Lead Time.
+You also have the option to ignore a PR so that it will not impact the Cycle Time.

-On the right side of every PR, there is a "More" button, which you can click to expand the PR and a modal will appear, containing more information.
+On the right side of each PR, a "More" button is available.
+Clicking this button expands the PR and reveals a modal containing additional information.

 3018